urbi-mobility/ditto-contracts/docs/manual.md

 In order to deploy smart contracts and interact with them you need ether to pay for the gas.
 - For Main Net you can go to an exchange and buy it.
 - For the other networks you can get ether from a faucet (see [Rinkeby Faucet](https://faucet.rinkeby.io/), [Ropsten Faucet](https://faucet.ropsten.be/), [Goerli Faucet](https://goerli-faucet.slock.it/)).
-- For localhost, ether is usually provided by the test node.
+- (For a development node, Ether is usually provided by the node itself.)

 ### Put all together
 Make sure you have Ether in your account.
 First export your account private key (MetaMask [has a guide](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) on how to do it).